How to Tap the Power of Your Smile

-There’s little downside to smiling, and a whole lot of upside, so let me give you four reasons to smile more often, especially when you’re involved in an important presentation or conversation.
+So let me give you five reasons to smile more often, especially when you’re involved in an important presentation or conversation.

 We naturally find people with sincere smiles to be more likable, which is critical to your success in business and life.

 Like a yawn, a smile can be contagious.
 When we see someone smile, it lightens the mood and makes others more likely to smile.
 At the very least, research finds that a smile reduces the likelihood that someone will frown at you.

 Just as our body language increases our confidence, our smiles improve how we feel.
 Research has shown that simply holding a smile, real or manufactured, reduces stress and produces positive emotions in our brains.
 Of course, a smile will also make others perceive you as being more confident.

 4. People can hear a smile in your voice

 One of the many jobs I had during college was calling people to pitch sales appointments.
 Hanging on the cubicle wall directly in front of me was a mirror.
 We were told to smile while talking because people would feel the smile in your voice, which I believe is true.